clonemeagain/attachment_preview/README.md

 # How it works:

-It's pretty simple, when configured to work, and a tickets page is viewer, an output buffer is created on BootStrap which waits for the page to be finished rendering by osTicket.
+It's pretty simple, when configured to work, and a tickets page is viewed, an output buffer is created on BootStrap which waits for the page to be finished rendering by osTicket.
 When that's done, we flush the buffer and put the structure into a DOMDocument, pretty standard PHP so far.
 We run through the link elements of the Document, see which are Attachments.
 If we have admin permission to "inline the attachment", we add a new DOMElement after the attachments section, inlining the attachment.
 PDF's become `<object>`'s, PNG's become `<img>` etc.